-WATER BOTTLES To have your own water bottles at the first aid station, you will need to arrive early enough to get your bottles to the table and be back to the staging area by 6:45.
+WATER BOTTLES To have your own water bottles at the aid station near mile 1, you will need to arrive early enough to get your bottles to the table and be back to the staging area by 6:45.
 It's about 2000 feet round trip from the start to the first aid station.
 You may also have your own crew person deliver the bottles if you like.
 No bottles will be returned to the tables after they are used.
 Any bottles left on the course will be considered trash and will be recycled.

 If you have a “pit crew” person who you would like to refill your bottle for you, that’s OK.
 He or she will have to hang around the aid stations to watch you come through.

 If you have any questions about this race, click the button below.